 Personally, I think I’d go with Borrower A, who despite having a lower credit score, which may not be considered as “good,” has a greater propensity to pay me back, proven by their decades of credit usage.

 This is why credit scoring thresholds don’t work, even though they are common in the world of mortgage lending.
 Awarding borrowers for being over pre-set credit score thresholds is a fatal flaw, and one that has led to serious problems, as those who had no real history of supporting large debt loads were granted loans based on a simple three-digit score.

 So before you think you’ve got a so-called good credit score, look at what’s behind that number before assuming you’re good to go.

 The Blackjack Analogy

-Generally, a credit score of 720 and above is considered good credit, and anything higher will do little more than stroke your ego.
+Generally, FICO scores of 720 and above are considered good credit, and anything higher will do little more than stroke your ego.

-In any case, a good credit score doesn’t guarantee credit card approval for a number of different reasons.
+In any case, it’s important to remember that a so-called good credit score doesn’t guarantee credit card approval for a number of different reasons.

 For one, there are often other qualifying factors, such as your employment and income.
 Why do you think credit card issuers ask how much you make, or what you do?

 Even if you have awesome scores, you need money to pay credit card bills.

 Creditors also have the ability to scour your credit reports to make sure your scores are representative of the credit risk you present.